GM and UAW union making progress in talks for new labor deal: sources

 GM has said it can reduce its cost disadvantage with the international automakers in the U.S. market and safeguard union jobs by using temporary workers.
 The use of temps also allows Detroit automakers to cover for high rates of absenteeism among UAW workers.

-Reporting by Ben Klayman, additional reporting by Joseph White and Nick Carey; Editing by Chizu Nomiyama and Tom Brown
+Reporting by Ben Klayman, additional reporting by Joseph White, David Shepardson and Nick Carey; Editing by Chizu Nomiyama and Tom Brown